mzmine/mzmine_documentation/docs/module_docs/featdet_file_merging/mobility-scan-merging.md

 **File merging → Mobility scan merging**

-This module merges mobility scans at the same retention time to a summed frame spectrum.
+This module merges mobility scans in each **single ion mobility data file** at the same retention time to a summed frame spectrum.

 The merged frame spectrum is used if a *.mzML file is imported.
 The merged frame spectrum is required to gain access to MZmine's LC-MS functionality.